kovbaoxa/Autonomous-Car-Simulator/README.md

     - [32bit](https://www.python.org/ftp/python/3.8.5/python-3.8.5.exe)
     - [64bit](https://www.python.org/ftp/python/3.8.5/python-3.8.5-amd64.exe)
 2. Run the installer file &mdash; when the install wizard window pops up, make sure to check "Add Python 3.8 to PATH" and click "Install Now"
-3. After the installation is completed, open a terminal (_e.g._ Command Prompt) and  navigate to the project directory (_e.g._ `cd C:\Projects\Autonomous-Car-Simulator\`)
-4. Type in or paste `pip install -r requirements.txt` into the terminal and hit enter
+3. Download this repository
+4. Open the directory where you downloaded and extracted the repository
+5. Run the program *install.bat*
-5. Once the dependencies are done installing, run `python main.py` to test that the environment is set up successfully; a separate window hosting an instance of the game should show up
+6. Run the program *start.bat* to test that the environment is set up successfully; a separate window hosting an instance of the game should show up